Test-writing playbook¶

 .

-To execute a minimalistic example from within rowhammer-tester repo, enter:
+To execute a minimalistic example from within the rowhammer-tester repo, execute:

 source venv/bin/activate